Overview

 What's Missing vs. the Aventura Visa Infinite

-If you frequently book non-refundable travel or are concerned about unexpected cancellations, the Infinite's trip cancellation and interruption coverage may justify the higher income requirement.
-Otherwise, the Gold card's insurance — including travel medical, flight delay/baggage, rental car, and purchase protection — covers the most common travel risks.
+If you frequently book non-refundable travel or are concerned about unexpected cancellations, the Infinite's insurance may justify the higher income requirement.
+Otherwise, the Gold card's strong earning rates, lounge access, and NEXUS rebate may still make it attractive if you secure insurance another way.

 CIBC Aventura Gold Visa vs. Competitors